 The owner of the guesthouse apologetically takes my shoe and vanishes.
 In 20 minutes he returns with the shoe completely repaired.
 By this time I am running late for my bus north so the owner takes me, wearing my large backpack, on the back of his motorcycle and parades me across downtown Tirana to the bus station.

 I catch the bus just in time to Shkodër, near the border to Montenegro.
 I wander around dusty Shkodër for a bit and notice the drivers up here are even more reckless than in Tirana.
 I almost get hit by a honking baby-blue Mercedes 300D sedan.
-After an hour of dodging bad drivers I hop on to another bus and transfer over the border into Montenegro, and on to Ulcinj.
+After an hour of dodging bad drivers I hop on another bus and at 3:00pm transfer over the border into Montenegro, and on to Ulcinj.